Fundamentals of Computer Science I: Media Computing (CS151.02 2007F)

 (string-length "a\\b") is 3.

-select the character at a specified position within a string.
+at a specified position within a string.
+Like

 string-ci>? the case-insensitive ones.

-procedure takes three arguments.
-The first is a string and the second
+three arguments.
+The first is a string and the second and third

-and third are non-negative integers not exceeding the length of that
+are non-negative integers not exceeding the length of that string.

-part of its first argument that starts after the number of characters
+first argument that starts after the number of characters specified by

-specified by the second argument and ends after the number of characters
+the second argument and ends after the number of characters specified

 strings as arguments and returns a string formed by concatenating those